jetchechury/Project_1_SuicideAnalysis/README.md

 # Project 1 - Analysis on Suicide in the US from 2005 to 2016

 ## Team Members
-Ellise Carpenter
+Ellise Carpenter,
-Jessica Etchechury
+Jessica Etchechury,
-Escoffrey Thomas
+Escoffrey Thomas,
 Yan Xu